maximumsomething/far-side-ios/README.md

   You can find the Android counterpart at https://play.google.com/store/apps/details?id=com.nothingness.thefarside

-  The working title was "The Other Side Of The World, so you may see that name appear occasionally.
+  The working title was "The Other Side Of The World", so you may see that name appear occasionally.